 Penne alla Vodka Origins

 Reading the name, Penne alla Vodka, one would wonder if this recipe comes just from Russia or not.
 The only certainty you have on Penne alla Vodka is that it’s not a Russian dish.
 There are two hypotheses about the origin of this recipe:

-Penne alla Vodka Variants
+Penne alla Vodka Variations

-Many people add garlic to the ingredients, which is absent in the original recipe, just because garlic has a strong flavor that would divert attention from the taste of vodka, bacon and cream.
+- Many people add garlic to the ingredients, which is absent in the original recipe, just because garlic has a strong flavor that would divert attention from the taste of vodka, bacon and heavy cream.

-Today’s more nostalgic gourmet have revisited Penne alla Vodka recipe, adding, in many variants, pumpkin, nutmeg or chives, to make it more modern and fragrant.
+- Today’s more nostalgic gourmet have revisited Penne alla Vodka recipe, adding, in many variants, pumpkin, nutmeg or chives, to make it more modern and fragrant.